 - P – Purpose – How to write with purpose.
 No one has ever heard a speech and said, “that was great, but what was the speaker’s point?”

-- O – Organize – We will teach you how to organize your thoughts and how to write the outline to a speech.
+- O – Organize – We will teach you how to organize your thoughts and how to write the outline for a speech.

 - W – Writing tips and techniques are the best tools at the disposal of any good presenter.
 We will cover how to harness the power of the pen.